delonnewman/activerecord-pull/README.md

 ## Why?

-Modeling [trees][tree] and [ontologies][ontology] are and excercise in relational database design when using a SQL database.
+When using an SQL database modeling [trees][tree] and [ontologies][ontology] is and excercise in relational database design.
-Unfortunalty, when dealing with deeply nested and overlapping data (e.g. medical records, social graphs) trees and ontologies won't do.
+Unfortunalty, when dealing with deeply nested and *overlapping* data (e.g. medical records, social graphs) trees and ontologies won't do.
 We need to model graphs, a much more sparsely structured data model, but this leads to very complex table structures and very complex SQL queries.

+Alternatives to SQL databases like [Datomic][datomic], [RDF][rdf] and graph databases resolve this problem in the general case, but sometimes those solutions are not a viable option for us.

 This pull syntax is inspired by the pull syntax that is used in [Datomic][datomic-pull], a database that is designed to model graph-like structures.
 This gem plugs that syntax into ActiveRecord.
 As a bonus it makes querying trees and ontologies simple too!